Zippy-Promotions/Slushy/Docs/utilities.md

 ## Bug
-**Description:** This Method lets you send a Bug Report to the Bot Developer
+**Description:** This Method lets you send a Bug Report to the Bot Developer.

 **Usage:** `fa!bug [bug] <image>`